mayaCostantini/Digital-Analysis-of-Fingerprints/README.md

 sudo make install
 ```

 It should be good enough.
-If no error has appeared until there, you may
-download an [empreinte genitale](http://stateuic.habite.la/drawings/517.0.png) and compile this code :
+If no error has appeared until there, you may compile this code :

 ```
 #include <opencv2/opencv.hpp>